-- Core features: ticketing, knowledge base, forum, for additional cost – live chat, cloud call center, video calls, social support.
+- Core features: ticketing, knowledge base, forum, live chat, cloud call center, video calls, social support.

 As a ticketing tool, LiveAgent looks neat and clear.
-All your communications with customers including (or rather especially) emails land into LiveAgent dashboard where they are converted into tickets and can be managed accordingly.
-All standard ticketing events are available – merging, splitting, exporting, bulk resolving, etc.
+All your communications with customers land into the LiveAgent dashboard, where they are converted into tickets and can be managed accordingly.

-Just like with HelpScout’s workflows, you can automate many common ticketing tasks with the help of LiveAgent’s rules.
-LiveAgent offers action-triggered and time rules which can be assigned to certain types of tickets automatically and perform corresponding actions with them.
+You can automate many common ticketing tasks with the help of LiveAgent’s rules.
+The tool offers action-triggered and time rules which can be assigned to certain types of tickets automatically and perform corresponding actions with them.
 All you need to do is to set a specific ‘condition’ that will evoke a certain ‘action’.

-In terms of self-service tools, LiveAgent offers Knowledge Base and Forum tools.
-While the latter is (obviously) for public discussions, the knowledge base can be either public or internal (for your team’s use only).
-The fact is, it’s easily customizable if you want to make it fit your website’s design.
+In terms of self-service features, LiveAgent offers a knowledge base and forum tools.
+While the latter is for public discussions, the knowledge base can be either public or internal (for your team’s use only).

 Zendesk vs LiveAgent